I don’t see diesels mentioned – do you do them?

 My T8 ECU is throwing fault codes and i’ve been told i need a new one, can you repair it?

-Regrettably, the answer here is that, at time of writing, T8 ECU’s cannot be repaired, no matter what these ECU testing companies tell you.
+Regrettably, the answer here is that, at time of writing, T8 ECU’s cannot be repaired in the U.K., no matter what these ECU testing companies tell you.
 I’ve not heard of one yet that can even test them properly, let alone diagnose or replace the output stages inside the ECU that are weakened and eventually fail due to heat.
 The majority of testing companies only test the memory, processors and communications sections of the ECU, which very rarely fail on these.
-The only true way to test the parts that actually cause the problems are to put them under load i.e. on a car, that’s up to temperature (many ECU problems don’t occur until it gets hot).
+The only true way to test the parts that actually cause the problems are to put them under load e.g. on a car, that’s up to temperature (many ECU problems don’t occur until it gets hot).

 Fortunately, the parts that do still work, usually allow downloading and cloning of the entire ECU/maps/settings etc to a used donor ECU, usually sourced from a breaker.
-This is significantly cheaper than buying new, but does mean you’re reliant on the donor ECU being fault free too.
+Unfortunately this does mean you’re reliant on the donor ECU being fault free too, but if it’s been fully tested in a load cell or on a car then it should be o.k.

 If your ECU hasn’t succombed to heat damage yet, or you’re fitting a used one because the original is failing then it may be worth considering fitting a heat-shield kit to prevent future damage.